oracle-livelabs/apex/apex-workflows/3-calculate-fees-workflow/3-calculate-fees-workflow.md

 In this lab, you learned the process of creating a calculate fees Workflow using Oracle APEX.

-### What's Next
+## What's Next

-Now, you're ready to proceed to the next section where you'll learn how to create a Doctor Appointment Workflow.
+Now, you're ready to proceed to the next section where you'll learn how to add Human Tasks to your Workflow.
 Stay tuned for more hands-on guidance!

 You may now **proceed to the next lab**.